fredericbonnet/helena/docs/pages/helena-dialect/commands/string.md

 ### <a id="string-subcommands-string-comparisons"></a>String comparisons

+#### <a id="string-subcommands-string-comparisons-"></a>`==`

 ```lna
 string value1 == value2
 ```

 - ✅ usage

-- `==`

 - ✅ should compare two strings

 - Exceptions

   - ✅ wrong arity

     The subcommand will return an error message with usage when given the wrong number of arguments.

   - ✅ values with no string representation

 #### <a id="string-subcommands-string-comparisons-"></a>`!=`